Monday, December 25, 2017

 We are equipped with arrows but these are slow so it's best to upgrade to something better in the shop.
 Yes, this castle has a shop with stuff like health and fireballs - I really liked the fireball weapon and restoring health is always a wise purchase.
 Locked doors can be opened with the correct key and tiny yellow keys will unlock treasure chests that adorn many rooms.
 Gamblers will love these as you never know what's inside - something useful or something sinister?

-Monsters won't aimlessly wander around because this time they sure love to play chase - at the expense of your energy level (displayed as a crunchy apple rather than a roast turkey).
+Monsters won't aimlessly wander and sure love to play chase - at the expense of your energy level (displayed as a crunchy apple rather than a roast turkey).
 Also, a life loss no longer leaves behind a Cross where we breathed our last breath.
-And I still haven't made up my mind about which has the best effect when falling between floors...
+Oh, and I still haven't made up my mind about which has the best effect when falling between floors...

 Ignoreing the graphics, Creepy is not a carbon-copy clone of Ultimate's game.
 It plays quicker with other subtle differences within a castle that is dingier than the colourful Spectrum game.
 It took me a while to feel comfortable with the speed but it wasn't long until I was zipping through the rooms like a crazy medieval dude.